Coaching Ethics and the Developmental Process

 8. Ethics with regard to achieving Success by Recruiting: Coaches who recruit players as a convenient shortcut to “developing from within” are not only unethical, but also unprofessional.

 The practice of recruiting good players to build a victorious youth organization often undermines the efforts of those coaches who understand the value and perils of building for long-term development.
 Yes, winning is enjoyable, but successful coaching is better defined as winning with an eye towards a competent end product.
 Player development takes at least 10 years, and embraces success and failure as necessary elements of the process.
 Perpetual victory is not in the players’ best interests; nor is club-hopping in search of meaningless trophies and awards.
 Players need to be challenged to persevere and aspire; and to learn the value of loyalty to good coaches, even when the organization is not always successful.
 The ethics of coaches who cut and recruit players in order to win must be scrutinized.
 Victorious youth soccer organizations are not always reflective of coaching competence.

 9. Ethics with regard to Respecting the Game

 Soccer has been played worldwide in one form or another for over 4500 years, and in the United States since 1869.
-Over four million American children now play youth soccer.
+Over five million American children now play youth soccer.
 The first official soccer rules were codified in London, England in 1863 and the World Cup is the world’s largest single sport event.
 It is the responsibility of each coach to demonstrate respect for the game by honoring players, spectators and officials, and by promoting positive character development to all young players in words and deeds.
 Coaches who fail to meet these standards by displaying poor sportsmanship and overreacting to the natural ups and downs of the game are being unethical.